tristanbettany/WaysOfWorking/README.md

 ## Proceedures & Best Practises

-There are a number of proceedures and best practises which can help improve you code quality and how you develop as a team, here are some of the best ive picked up over the years.
+There are a number of proceedures and best practises which can help improve you code quality and how you develop as a team, here are some of the best the team has picked up over the years.

+### Boy Scouting

+The boy scouting rule states that `you should always leave the campground cleaner than you found it`.
+This should be adopted by all developers to help make sure that technical debt doesnt become a huge problem.

+This means that all classes you make changes to when writing new features, should have a concious effort made to cleanup any existing code and fix any technical debt within reason and scope of those classes.
+This includes changes to the code to make it meet company standards not previously set and stamping out bugs.

+All this ensures that whenever a new feature is worked on improvments to existing code always comes along with it and technical tebt does not mount up.

 ### Code SOLID